greenelab/phenoplier_manuscript/manuscript.md

 ](images/clustering/clustering_design.svg "Cluster analysis on traits"){#fig:clustering:design width="100%"}

-The previous results suggested that the compression into $\hat{\mathbf{M}}$ increases the signal-to-noise ratio.
-Thus, we analyzed $\hat{\mathbf{M}}$ to find groups of traits that were affected by the same transcriptional processes.
+We used the projection of gene-trait associations into the latent space to find groups of clusters linked by the same transcriptional processes.
-To identify relationships that were robust to the selection of a specific clustering algorithm (each of which makes particular assumptions about the structure of data), we employed a consensus clustering approach.
+Since individual clustering algorithms have different biases (i.e., assumptions about the data structure), we designed a consensus clustering framework that combines solutions or partitions of traits generated by different methods ([Methods](#sec:methods:clustering)).
+Consensus or ensemble approaches have been recommended to avoid several pitfalls when performing cluster analysis on biological data [@doi:10.1126/scisignal.aad1932].
-Therefore, we applied different methods with varying sets of parameters and later combined these into a consolidated solution (Methods).
+Since diversity in the ensemble is crucial for these methods, we generated different data versions which were processed using different methods with varying sets of parameters (Figure {@fig:clustering:design}a).
+Then, a consensus function combines the ensemble into a consolidated solution, which has been shown to outperform any individual member of the ensemble [@Strehl2002; @doi:10.1109/TPAMI.2005.113].
-Our clustering pipeline generated 15 final consensus clustering solutions with 5 to 29 clusters (Supplementary Figure @fig:sup:consensus_agreement).
+Our clustering pipeline generated 15 final consensus clustering solutions (Supplementary Figure @fig:sup:clustering:agreement).
+The number of clusters of these partitions (between 5 to 29) was learned from the data by selecting the partitions with the largest agreement with the ensemble [@Strehl2002].
-Instead of selecting a specific number of clusters, we used a clustering tree [@doi:10.1093/gigascience/giy083] (Figure @fig:clustering:tree) to examine stable groups of traits across multiple resolutions.
+Instead of selecting one of these final solutions with a specific number of clusters, we used a clustering tree [@doi:10.1093/gigascience/giy083] (Figure @fig:clustering:tree) to examine stable groups of traits across multiple resolutions.
-To understand which latent variables differentiated the group of traits, we trained a decision tree classifier on the input data $\hat{\mathbf{M}}$ using the clusters found as labels.
+To understand which latent variables differentiated the group of traits, we trained a decision tree classifier on the input data $\hat{\mathbf{M}}$ using the clusters found as labels (Figure {@fig:clustering:design}b, see [Methods](#sec:methods:clustering)).

 ![